AI sustains higher strategic tension than humans in chess: Why the spectral radius as a measure of tension

+We thank V.~Latora for valuable discussions, particularly regarding the inclusion of Fig.~\ref{fig:attacks_defenses}, and M.~Barthelemy for useful discussions and for sharing his code, which we used as a baseline for our analysis.
+This work was partly funded by the City of Vienna, Municipal Department 7, and the Federal Ministry of the Republic of Austria for Climate Action, Environment, Energy, Mobility, Innovation, and Technology as part of the project GZ 2023-0.841.266.
+It was also partially funded by the Austrian Science Fund (FWF) 10.55776/ESP127.

-\subsection{Why the spectral radius as a measure of tension}
+\section{Why the spectral radius as a measure of tension}

-Topological entropy, $h_\mathrm{top}$, is a concept from dynamical systems theory that quantifies the exponential growth rate of the number of distinguishable orbits or, in the context of graphs, the diversity of paths.
-For unweighted networks (where the adjacency matrix has entries in $\{0,1\}$), the spectral radius $\lambda_1$ of the adjacency matrix is directly related to topological entropy.
-In particular, it has been shown that $\lambda_1$ satisfies a variational principle equivalent to the dynamical entropy of the network (i.e., the entropy of a stochastic process on the graph), leading to the definition of topological entropy as
+Topological entropy, $h_\mathrm{top}$, is a concept from dynamical systems theory that quantifies the exponential growth rate of the number of distinguishable orbits or, in the context of graphs, the diversity of walks.
+Topological entropy was first introduced in 1965 by Adler, Konheim, and McAndrew~\cite{adler1965topological} as a measure of the complexity of a dynamical system.

+Building upon this foundation, Bowen~\cite{bowen1971entropy} introduced a metric-based formulation of entropy.
+Instead of relying on open covers, Bowen defined it through the asymptotic growth rate of the maximum number of distinguishable finite sequences (or trajectories) of the system's states at a given resolution.
+Following this trajectory-based perspective, Dinaburg~\cite{dinaburg1970correlation} made a crucial theoretical breakthrough by rigorously demonstrating the correlation between topological and metric entropies.

+Here, we report a few calculations that illustrate this interpretation of the spectral radius.
+Given a network and its corresponding adjacency matrix $A$, the number of walks of length $n$ is given by

+This expression corresponds to the sum of all entries of the matrix $A^n$, which can be decomposed using its eigenvalues and eigenvectors: